How to sell your mobile app

 Can I sell my app?

 Before starting the process of trying to sell your app, you need to make sure you’re actually able to sell it.
-Unfortunately, Apple has a long list of reasons that apps are unable to be transferred from one developer account to another.
-Here are the top 4 issues you might run into:
+There used to be a long list of reasons that apps are unable to be transferred from one developer account to another, but Apple has slowly chipped away at those leaving only three that are unlikely to apply to your app:

 How much is my app worth?